 The inside surface of the mandibles are sensitive to a wide range of chemicals, and have additional specialised eyes so they can focus on whatever they are working on.

 The Amphista body allows many types of locomotion, some of which can seem comical from a human perspective.
 Travelling across a flat surface, they may move by sidewinding, or link their two heads and roll.
 Faster but less efficient, they can leap, twitching to throw themselves tens of metres into the air (An Amphista sprinting this way can reach a speed of close to 60kph, and to a baseline observer looks very odd indeed.)
 Their skin is capable of using geckotech, so they can easy scale vertical surfaces.
-Though considerably denser that water, an Amphista can swim by inflating its inner cavity with air.
+Though considerably denser than water, an Amphista can swim by inflating its inner cavity with air until it is buoyant.
 In freefall, they can move by peristalsis, inhaling with one mouth and exhaling with the other.

 Lifespan and Reproduction

 To reproduce, Amphista use a womb-forge interior module.
 Any number of Amphista may come together to become parents.
-During gestation, the womb module is rotated between them.
-It takes elements of the parents' personalities and randomises and combines then to generate the mindstate of the offspring.
+During gestation, the womb module is traded between them.
+The newly-generated offspring absorbs elements of the parents' personalities, randomises and combines then to generate the novel mindstate of the new individual.

 Amphista are unusual among aioids in that they begin life as infants.
 The infant Amphista spends the first five years of its life in a highly receptive state, during which it studies the habitat it lives in and the work its fellows produce until it is ready to start adding its own contributions.